williammilisic/cloudcloud.dev/index.md

 <br/>

 ## 18 September 2023
 * Hoshin Kanri (Japanese: 方針管理, "policy management") is a 7-step process used in strategic planning in which strategic goals are communicated throughout the company and then put into action.
 The Hoshin Kanri strategic planning system originated from post-war Japan, but has since spread to the U.S. and around the world.
 Translated from Japanese, Hoshin Kanri aptly means "compass management".
 The individual words "hoshin" and "kanri" mean direction and administration, respectively.
-[Wikipedia](https://en.wikipedia.org/wiki/Hoshin_Kanri)
+[Wikipedia](https://en.wikipedia.org/wiki/Hoshin_Kanri)<br/><br/>
+* "*I think if you do something and it turns out pretty good, then you should go do something else wonderful, not dwell on it for too long.
+Just figure out what's next.*" - Steve Jobs

 ## 12 September 2023
 * "*To deal with an uncertain future and still move forward, people should have strong opinions, which are weakly held.*” Coined at Palo Alto's Institute for the Future, by Paul Saffo.
 Weak opinions are problematic because people aren’t inspired to develop the best arguments possible for them, or to put forth the energy required to test them.
 It is just as important, however, to not be too attached to what you believe because, otherwise, it undermines your ability to “see” and “hear” evidence that clashes with your opinions. <br/><br/>